The Crossing Tverberg Theorem: Discussion

 A pair of vertex disjoint $(\lceil d/2 \rceil-1)$-dimensional simplices in general position in $d$-space does not intersect.
 Hence, the pairwise intersection of the boundaries of $\conv(X_i)$'s in the conclusion of Theorem~\ref{thm:main}, cannot be strengthened to the pairwise intersection of lower than $\lceil d/2 \rceil$-dimensional skeleta of the boundaries.

 Nevertheless, for $d=3$ one may ask if in the setting of Lemma~\ref{lem:unnesting}, we get a stronger property along the following lines.
-Can we guarantee the existence of a pair of vertex-disjoint tetrahedra $\{S,S'\}$ that both contain the origin and such that the boundary of a 2-dimensional face of $S$ is linked with the boundary of a 2-dimensional face of $S'$?
+Can we guarantee the existence of a pair of vertex-disjoint tetrahedra $\{S,S'\}$ that both contain the origin and such that the boundary of a 2-dimensional face $F$ of $S$ is linked with the boundary of a 2-dimensional face $G$ of $S'$, meaning that the boundary of $F$ intersects $G$ and the boundary of $G$ intersects $F$?
 Again, the answer to this question is negative.
-Stefan Felsner and Manfred Scheucher found the following set of 8 points:
+Stefan Felsner and Manfred Scheucher (personal communication) found the following set of 8 points:

-This set contains a pair of disjoint tetrahedra both containing the origin $(0,0,0)$, but no two disjoint linked tetrahedra both containing the origin.
+This set determines a pair of disjoint tetrahedra both containing the origin $(0,0,0)$, but no two disjoint linked tetrahedra both containing the origin.

-The example was found using a SAT solver who found an abstract order type with the require property.
+The example was found using a SAT solver who found an abstract order type with the required property.
 A realization of the order type with actual points was obtained with a randomized procedure.